mmeendez8/mmeendez8.github.io/_posts/2021-08-30-mmdet-dvc-tutorial.md

 ### 4.2 Train the model

 I have created a simple training script in `src/train.py` that adjusts to our needs.
-You could also use [mmdetection train tool](https://github.com/open-mmlab/mmdetection/blob/master/tools/train.py) since I just applied some minor modifications to it that will allow us to use dvc params.
+You could also use [mmdetection train tool](https://github.com/open-mmlab/mmdetection/blob/master/tools/train.py){:target="_blank"}{:rel="noopener noreferrer"} since I just applied some minor modifications to it that will allow us to use dvc params.

 We can add a new step to our data pipeline that executes our training step.
 For example this would be enough for running an experiment with our actual configs: